Louis MacNeice: War and after, 1941–1963

 MacNeice's work for the BBC initially involved writing and producing radio programmes intended to build support for the US, and later Russia – cultural programmes emphasising links between the countries rather than outright propaganda.
 A critical work on W. B. Yeats (on which he had been working since the poet's death in 1939) was published early in 1941, as were Plant and Phantom and Poems 1925–1940 (an American anthology).
 At the end of the year, MacNeice started a relationship with Hedli Anderson and they were married in July 1942, three months after the death of his father.
 Brigid Corinna MacNeice (known by her second name like her parents, or as "Bimba") was born a year later.
 By the end of the war MacNeice had written well over sixty scripts for the BBC and a further collection of poems, Springboard.
-The radio play Christopher Columbus, produced in 1942 and later published as a book, featured music by William Walton, conducted by Adrian Boult, and starred Laurence Olivier.
+The radio play Christopher Columbus, produced in 1942 and later published as a book, featured music by William Walton, conducted by Sir Adrian Boult, and starred Laurence Olivier.
 1943's He Had a Date (loosely based on the life and death of MacNeice's friend Graham Shepard but also semi-autobiographical) was also published, as was The Dark Tower (1946, again with music by Britten).
 Dylan Thomas acted in some of MacNeice's plays during this period, and the two poets, both heavy drinkers, also became social companions.
 MacNeice narrated (and wrote poems for) the 1945 film Painted Boats.

 In 1947, the BBC sent MacNeice to report on Indian independence and partition, and he continued to produce plays for the corporation, including a six-part radio adaptation of Goethe's Faust in 1949.
 1948's collection of poems, Holes in the Sky, met with a less favourable reception than previous books.
 In 1950 he was given eighteen months' leave to become Director of the British Institute in Athens, run by the British Council.
-Patrick Leigh Fermor had previously been Deputy Director of the Institute, and he and his future wife, the Honourable Joan Elizabeth Rayner (née Eyres Monsell), became close friends of the MacNeices.
+Patrick Leigh Fermor had previously been deputy director of the institute, and he and his future wife, the Honourable Joan Elizabeth Rayner (née Eyres Monsell), became close friends of the MacNeices.
 Ten Burnt Offerings, poems written in Greece, were broadcast by the BBC in 1951 and published the following year.
 The family returned to England in August 1951, and Dan (who had been at an English boarding school) left for America in early 1952 to stay with his mother, to avoid national service.
 Dan would return to England in 1953, but went to live permanently with his mother after a legal battle with MacNeice.